Improved GPR-Based CSI Acquisition via Spatial-Correlation Kernel

 \section{Introduction}

-\IEEEPARstart{G}{aussian} process regression (GPR) has emerged as a promising approach for channel state information (CSI) acquisition under tight pilot budgets~\cite{Jieao2025IEEE_TIT, shah2025LOWoverhead}, which is critical for 6G-and-beyond wireless networks~\cite{Nandana_white}.
-In contrast, conventional least-squares (LS) and minimum mean-square error (MMSE) estimators require pilot sequences whose length scales with the number of transmit antennas, resulting in substantial overhead for large antenna arrays~\cite{ShahNovel}.
-Though techniques based on compressed sensing mitigate this overhead by exploiting sparsity in the angular or delay domains~\cite{Matrix_Completion_Zhiwei2025, ShahNovel}, their performance is sensitive to noise and violations of low-rank assumptions in rich-scattering environments~\cite{ADMM_algo_Sig_letter_2018}.
-These limitations motivate the use of GPR-based CSI acquisition, which offers improved estimation accuracy~\cite{Jieao2025IEEE_TIT} while reducing the pilot overhead~\cite{shah2025LOWoverhead, ShahNovel}.
+\IEEEPARstart{G}{aussian} process regression (GPR) has emerged as a promising approach for channel state information (CSI) acquisition under tight pilot budgets, a critical requirement for 6G-and-beyond wireless networks~\cite{shah2025LOWoverhead}.
+Conventional least-squares (LS) and linear minimum mean-square error (LMMSE) estimators require pilot lengths that scale with the number of transmit antennas, leading to substantial overhead for large arrays~\cite{Jieao2025IEEE_TIT, ShahNovel}.
+The LMMSE estimator is computationally expensive for such setups, which has motivated the development of lower-complexity alternatives~\cite{Li2025HolographicLEO}.
+Compressed-sensing-based methods alleviate overhead by exploiting angular or delay-domain sparsity~\cite{Matrix_Completion_Zhiwei2025, ShahNovel}, but they remain sensitive to noise and low-rank model mismatch in rich-scattering environments~\cite{ADMM_algo_Sig_letter_2018}.
+These limitations underscore the need for GPR-based CSI acquisition, which offers improved estimation accuracy with reduced pilot overhead~\cite{Jieao2025IEEE_TIT, shah2025LOWoverhead, ShahNovel}.